Skip to Main Content

 • Practice applying concepts to unfamiliar question types

-• Use a simple revision schedule to cover all material
+• Create a simple revision schedule to cover all material

 • Repeat past papers—helps recognize patterns in questions